mco-gh/mco.dev/content/post/puzzles/weighing.md

 **Here’s your challenge**: with only three weighings, discover which ball is different and whether it’s heavier or lighter than the other eight.

-Bonus challenge for the hard core puzzlers: same problem with twelve balls instead of nine.
-Again, in only three weighings, tell me how you can find the odd ball (so to speak) and whether it’s heavier or lighter than the other eleven.

 Happy puzzling!

 <br>